TheProdigyLeague/Code.exe/SAML Injection/README.md

 # SAML Injection

 > Security Assertion Markup Language (SAML) is an open standard that allows security credentials to be shared by multiple computers across a network.
-When using SAML-based Single Sign-On (SSO), three distinct parties are involved.
-There is a user (the so-called principal), an IDentity Provider (IDP), and a cloud application Service Provider (SP).  - centrify
+> When using SAML-based Single Sign-On (SSO), three distinct parties are involved...
+>User (principal), an IDentity Provider (IDP), and a cloud application Service Provider (SP)...- centrify

-## Summary

 * [Tools](#tools)
 * [Authentication Bypass](#authentication-bypass)